RahulMatai/expenses-tracker/Decisions.md

 - User might click submit twice low bandwidth issue sometimes takes time to refresh, Unique contraint on 'client_id' silently ignores dubplicate.

 **tradeoff:** More Session stage management for UI

+## 4. Design Decisions and Trade offs

+**what we achieved**
+- SQLite for storage, as built in python
+- Paisa (integer) storage for money no float precision bugs
+- Decimal for all calulations

+**Actul Trade offs**
+- Sqlite resets on streamlit cloud restarts
+- no delete or edit expenses features
+- single user assumed
+- no Pagination for personal use.